chinarjoshi/pico-and-goliath/docs/references.md

 # Credits

-### All resources used are licensed as open source.
+### All resources used are licensed under permissive use.
+See documentation below.
 <br>

 ## Images